 ATI will reimburse you for the filing fee.
 The Demand for Arbitration must contains the following: 1) a brief explanation of the dispute; 2) your name and current address and the name and address of the School, and, if known, the names of any person who is representing you in the arbitration; 3) the amount of money in dispute, if applicable; 4) the requested location for the hearing if an in-person hearing is requested; 5) a statement explaining what you want to resolve the dispute.

-You may file your Demand for Arbitration with the AAA in the following ways:
+As of the date of this catalog, you may file your Demand for Arbitration with the AAA in the following way: